Salvador-ON/Share-It/README.md

 # Share it

-Ruby on Rails app.
-Where users can share his designs, like others design and comment on the different posts.
+This is a Ruby on Rails app.
+Where users can share their designs, like other designs, and comment on the different posts.

 ![](media/shot-1.png)
 ![](media/shot-2.png)